Extract of personal data from the BRP

 Apply online

-- online banking details
+- online banking credentials

-Send the following items to the municipality:
+Please send the following items to the municipality:

 - your signature on the letter